andrassz/interview-test-trivia/README.md

  You can make your forked repo public.
 Anyway you'll benefit from having a new pet-project under your own github profile.

  We expect you to send a `pull request`, merging back your forked repository to our original repository after completing your tasks defined below.
+Your request won't actually be merged, we jsut need to see your code changes for the evaluation.

 ## Install

 After forking / cloning your repo, you need to install node packages, either with `yarn` or `npm install`.

-## Do the chore
+## Perform the tasks
 ### Backend tasks

 The backend application is to be implemented in the `apps/api`, as an `express` application.